vokal/components/AngularJS.md

 [https://github.com/danialfarid/angular-file-upload](https://github.com/danialfarid/angular-file-upload)

 ### angular-facebook
 An AngularJS service for using the Facebook JavaScript API.
-The API is usually loaded asyncronously, this takes care of the race condition issues that arrise from that.
+The API is usually loaded asyncronously, this takes care of the race condition issues that arise from that.

 [https://github.com/Ciul/angular-facebook](https://github.com/Ciul/angular-facebook)